-Artificial Intelligence formulated this projection for compatibility purposes from the original article published at Global Journals.
-However, this technology is currently in beta.
-Therefore, kindly ignore odd layouts, missed formulae, text, tables, or figures.
-A Code for Public Prosecutors in the Nigerian Criminal Justice System: Anecessity or a Nuisance ?
-Gloria Shajobi-Ibikunle1 and Mercy Emetejife Onoriode2 1 Kampala International University Received: 8 December 2018 Accepted: 2 January 2019 Published: 15 January 2019 7 Abstract 3 5 8 The general supervisory power and control over criminal prosecution is vested in the 9 Attorney- General of a State under section 211and in the Attorney - General of the Federation 10 under section 174 of the 1999 Constitution of the Federal Republic of Nigeria (as amended) 11 however the Nigerian Police Act and other entities such as the anti-graft agencies have powers 12 of prosecution subject, however, to the power of the Attorney General.
-Though there is an 13 operational Code of Conduct for Prosecutors its universal reach in the country and efficiency 14 of supervision and sanction of errant prosecutors has been a major concern for stakeholders in 15 the administration of justice.
-This paper examined the preserve of the prosecutors in criminal 16 trials and analysed the Code of Conduct for Prosecutors (CCP) in Nigeria drawing from the 17 provisions the Prosecutors?
-Code of selected jurisdictions.
+A Code for Public Prosecutors in the Nigerian Criminal Justice System: Anecessity or A Nuisance?

+By Gloria Shajobi-Ibikunle & Mercy Emetejife Onoriode

+Kampala International University

+Abstract- The general supervisory power and control over criminal prosecution is vested in the Attorney- General of a State under section 211 and in the Attorney - General of the Federation under section 174 of the 1999 Constitution of the Federal Republic of Nigeria (as amended) however the Nigerian Police Act and other entities such as the anti-graft agencies have powers of prosecution subject, however, to the power of the Attorney General.
+Though there is an operational Code of Conduct for Prosecutors its universal reach in the country and efficiency of supervision and sanction of errant prosecutors has been a major concern for stakeholders in the administration of justice.
+This paper examined the preserve of the prosecutors in criminal trials and analysed the Code of Conduct for Prosecutors (CCP) in Nigeria drawing from the provisions the Prosecutors' Code of selected jurisdictions.
+The study revealed that the CCP, which is meant to apply to all prosecutors; public and private and has sanctions for a breach of the rules, is hardly seen to be observed by both the practitioners and the regulator - the Attorneys General.